Ford Model T: Price and production

 The above tally includes a total of 14,689,525 vehicles.
 Ford said the last Model T was the 15 millionth vehicle produced.

 Recycling

 Henry Ford used wood scraps from the production of Model Ts to make charcoal briquettes.
 Originally named Ford Charcoal, the name was changed to Kingsford Charcoal after the Iron Mountain Ford Plant closed in 1951 and the Kingsford Chemical Company was formed and continued the wood distillation process.
-E. G. Kingsford, Ford's cousin by marriage, brokered the selection of the new sawmill and wood distillation plant site.
+Edward G. Kingsford, Ford's cousin-in-law, brokered the selection of the new sawmill and wood distillation plant site.
 Lumber for production of the Model T came from the same location, built in 1920 called the Iron Mountain Ford which incorporated a sawmill where lumber from Ford purchased land in the Upper Peninsula of Michigan was cut and dried.
 Scrap wood was distilled at the Iron Mountain plant for its wood chemicals, including methanol (wood alcohol), with the end by-product being lump charcoal.
 This lump charcoal was modified and pressed into briquettes and mass-marketed by Ford.